NaveenUdy/test-electron/README.md

 Hi Everyone tom due to drive in Qspiders all class rooms are engaged.

-# Your final class Will be dir on 21st May 2017
+# Your final class Will be dir on 21st May 2017.
+Time 11:00 AM
 ### PLease find link to download Resume content and interview questions
 https://github.com/Retheshks/test-electron/blob/master/resume-docs.zip